-There are options other than downsizing available to you if you want to release cash tied up in your property.
+There are options availble to you other than downsizing, if you want to release cash tied up in your property.
 You may have the option to mortgage or remortgage in order to borrow more against the value in your property.

 Mortgaging, or borrowing more money above your existing mortgage, in your later years can prove more difficult.
 This is because lenders have to look at your affordability both now and in the future.
 That means looking at your retirement and pension incomes.
 For most people their post-retirement income is likely to be significantly less than their pre-retirement earnings.
 This can present a problem for lenders.
 Although you may be able to afford a mortgage easily whilst earning, it’s likely to become less easy to afford once you retire, or in some cases not affordable at all.

 So when thinking about borrowing into retirement you need to consider how much income you will have in retirement, how long you want to borrow the money for, and how you’ll ensure you’ve paid everything off by the end of the term.